 - Reducing industrial sector emissions through clean energy, electrification, and improved manufacturing processes

-- Expanding transportation and building electrification to reduce fossil fuel use
+- Expanding electrified transportation, building electrification, and sustainable urbanization to reduce fossil fuel use